Trent122/Defi-Wallet-YFI-Passive-Income/README.md

 Following a ```JS Sciprt```checks our Wallet daily, weekly, or monthly for extra stable coins that are not receiving interest in the protocol.

 #2 Wallet is multi-chain ready compatible with L1 & L2 applications when instructed through metamask ```Web3 Injection``` then proceeding to the respected ecosystem you are trying to bridge funds or contracts.

+This is the "consortium" of all services listed